Comciencia-Informatica-SpA/verein-cloud-api/README.md

 - In the "Authentication" menu of Keycloak, under "Flows", select "Browser" and click "Copy".
 - Name the copy "VV Browser" and remove the Auth types "Kerberos" and "Identity Provider Redirector".
-- Click "Actions > Edit flow" for "Forms" and change the name tp "VV Browser forms".
+- Click "Actions > Edit flow" for "Forms" and change the name to "VV Browser forms".
 Then set this type to "required".
 - Click "Actions > Add execution" and select the Provider "VV API Username Password Form".
 Then set this execution to "required".
 - Remove all other executions under "VV Browser forms".
 - Go to "Authentication > Bindings" and change "Browser flow" to the newly created "VV Browser".